Whether you’re just starting to learn how to play the guitar or have a few years under your belt, learning a new rock song is always fun.

 This list is in no particular order so feel free to jump in wherever.
-Pick a song you like, and start learning how to play it with one of the options provided.
+Pick a song you like, and start learning how to play it.

 1. “Smoke On The Water” By Deep Purple